 Beginning in 2006, following the birth of my fourth son, I fell into a world of monsters.
 My little boys became a major source of inspiration; their daily antics, speech, and curiosity all drove my creativity.
 I painted at night when they were sleeping.
 It was the only time there was quiet, personal space, where and when I could devote time to my art making.
 In the mornings, the boys loved waking up to see what new creations were born in the night.
 I was exhausted, but loving my filled up life.

-I worked on this extensive body of work for close to 11 years, producing well over 1,000 pieces of original "monsterpieces."
+I worked on this extensive body of work for close to 14 years, producing well over 1,200 pieces of original "monsterpieces."
 While I no longer create monster art, my little cast of button-eyed, pointy-toothed, grungy looking creatures will always hold a very special and dear place in my heart, They taught me to let go of fear and embrace the fun.
 (However, I do still take on commissions and special orders for these guys.)